-This policy is based on the following principles1:
+This policy is based on the following principles:

 - Everyone has responsibility for safeguarding - We do no harm - We have a safeguarding duty of care to beneficiaries, staff and volunteers, including where down-stream partners are part of delivery.
-This includes children and adults at risk in the community who are not direct beneficiaries but may be at greater risk of abuse - We act with integrity, are transparent and accountable - All our activity is done in the best interests of the child/adult at risk the welfare of children and adults is paramount - MannionDaniels ensures grant-holders have effective safeguarding frameworks, including beneficiaries being informed of their rights - A child is defined as someone under the age of 18 regardless of the age of majority/consent in-country - All children and adults shall be treated equally, irrespective of race, gender, religion/or none, sexual orientation or disability - Organisations that work with children and adults at risk should apply a safeguarding lens to their promotional communications and fundraising activities. - Safeguarding and promoting well-being and welfare means protecting the rights of children and adults to live in safety, free from abuse and neglect - MannionDaniels recognises the particular vulnerability of children and adults who are deemed to be at risk.
+This includes children and adults at risk in the community who are not direct beneficiaries but may be at greater risk of abuse - We act with integrity, are transparent and accountable - All our activity is done in the best interests of the child/adult at risk the welfare of children and adults is paramount - MannionDaniels ensures grant-holders have effective safeguarding frameworks, including beneficiaries being informed of their rights - A child is defined as someone under the age of 18 regardless of the age of majority/consent in-country - All children and adults shall be treated equally, irrespective of race, gender, religion/or none, sexual orientation or disability - Organisations that work with children and adults at risk should apply a safeguarding lens to their promotional communications and fundraising activities. - Safeguarding and promoting well-being and welfare means protecting the rights of children and adults to live in safety, free from abuse and neglect defined by the Care Act 2014 as an adult who has care and support needs and is experiencing (or being at risk of) abuse or neglect and they are unable to protect themselves because of those needs

+MannionDaniels recognises the particular vulnerability of children and adults who are deemed to be at risk.
 MannionDaniels uses English law for its definition of an adult at risk;